attuna/perfect-pets/README.md

 quantity, and cost.
 The drug number uniquely identifies each type of pharmaceutical supply.
 The drug number is unique for each pharmaceutical supply.

-## Appointments
-If the pet requires to be seen by the vet at a later date, the owner and pet are given an appointment.
-The details of an appointment are recorded and include an appointment number, owner number, owner name (first name and last name), home telephone number, the pet number, pet name, type of pet, and the appointment date and time.
-The appointment number is unique to a particular clinic

 __________________
 ```
 Your advertisement